Pop Quiz: Aliens and UFOs

 In 1975, two Arizona brothers, Travis and Duane Walton, reported that Travis had spent five days abducted by aliens.
 It is now commonly believed that they devised the story in order to sell, which they successfully did with a book and a movie.
 Their first target was a $100,000 prize offered by the National Enquirer tabloid for proof of aliens, and they attempted to provide proof in the form of passing lie detector tests.
 How did they fare with the prize?

 Alien abduction first became a pop culture phenomenon in 1961, when lifelong UFO obsessive Betty Hill and her husband Barney claimed to have been taken aboard an alien spaceship after watching it for a time along a highway in New Hampshire.
-Betty reported that at one dark turnout where they pulled off to watch it, she saw that the ship had a row of windows with creatures peering out.
-What do modern investigators now believe she actually saw?
+The Hills reported that at one dark turnout where they pulled off to watch it, they watched a craft with a row of windows with people peering out.
+What do modern investigators now believe they actually saw?

 In 1980, airmen stationed at the USAF base located at RAF Woodbridge on the Eastern coast of England spotted a mysterious pulsing light through the trees.
 The constables were telephoned, and base security personnel left the base and entered Rendlesham Forest in pursuit of the lights, fearing an accident.
 A Lt.
 Colonel accompanying them narrated the search with an audio tape recorder.
 Although television networks still call it the most famous UFO case in England, what was finally determined to be the cause of the lights?